-When borrowing more than 80% of a property's value lender's mortgage insurance (LMI) applies - the borrower pays a once off premium representing a percentage of the loan amount.
+When borrowing more than 80% of a property's value (or in some cases 85%), lender's mortgage insurance (LMI) applies - the borrower pays a once off premium representing a percentage of the loan amount.

 LMI only protects the lender in the event of loss.
 For example, in the event of repossession where the sale proceeds are not sufficient to satisfy outstanding principal, unpaid interest and legal fees - the financier could register a claim to the insurer.